 The foundation of our society rests, in part, on the ability of its citizens to wisely judge the value of our courts and to acknowledge the integrity of the judiciary as a coequal branch of our government.
 Court professionals, who work for the judicial branch and are faithful to these values, must be accountable to that trust.
 Therefore, the National Association for Court Management has developed a Model Code of Conduct for Court Professionals.
 This code is a personal and professional pledge to that trust and to those values.
 The code was developed to inspire court professionals to accept, achieve, and adhere to the canons laid out in the code.
 The code is not intended to replace separate professional codes to which numerous court professionals already prescribe.
 It is intended to complement separate professional codes that bind court system professionals.

-At a recent CoffeeTalk (July 2021), discussion arose around a memo by Judge Charles Kornmann of the U.S. District Court for the District of South Dakota regarding employees being vaccinated.
+During a CoffeeTalk in July 2021, discussion arose around a memo by Judge Charles Kornmann of the U.S. District Court for the District of South Dakota regarding employees being vaccinated.
 Here is the article pertaining to this memo, via the Dakota Free Press.

 Educational Modules (For Members Only)